totakke/cavia/README.md

 ## Example usage with test frameworks

 cavia is a library for management of test resources.
-It is good to use cavia with test frameworks like clojure.test, [Midje][midje], etc.
+It is good to use cavia with test frameworks like clojure.test, [Midje](https://github.com/marick/Midje), etc.

 ### with clojure.test